 These metrics include the company’s financial data, stock price performance, and analysts’ estimates of future revenue and earnings.

-Essentially, the quant rating evaluates the stock in relations to its peers in the same sector, not the rest of the stock market as a whole.
+Essentially, the Quant rating evaluates the stock in relation to its peers in the same sector, not the rest of the stock market as a whole.

 There are five types of quant ratings: